 Refereed Conference Presentations

 Yaw, K., & Kang, O. (2023, March 18-21).
 Impact of accent familiarity training on listener processing of L2-accented speech.
-Paper submitted for presentation at AAAL, Portland, OR.
+Paper presented at AAAL, Portland, OR.

 Larsson, T., Plonsky, L., Sterling, S., Kytö, M., Yaw, K., & Wood, M. (2023, March 18-21).
 Are Questionable Research Practices (un)ethical?
-Paper submitted for presentation at AAAL, Portland, OR.
+Paper presented at AAAL, Portland, OR.

 Yaw, K., Dalman, M., & Kang, O. (2022, March 19-22).
 Background factors in teachers’ attitudes and perceptions of World Englishes classroom speech models.
 Paper presented at AAAL, Pittsburgh, PA.